Skip to main menu Skip to content Skip to footer

 • Lifestyle adjustments: Assessing whether the current school environment is best for the child.
 Perhaps a therapeutic social group to help the child cope.

-• Reducing Stress: Stress is often a trigger for symptoms, so reducing stress in these kids’ lives is crucial and may prevent or delay conversion to psychotic illness.
+• Reducing Stress: Stress is often a trigger for symptoms, so reducing stress in kids’ lives is crucial and may prevent or delay conversion to a psychotic disorder.

-Understanding prodromal symptoms and monitoring kids who are at high risk for psychotic illness means that parents can do more for their kids than wait for symptoms to get worse or merely hope for the best.
-Early monitoring and intervention can give high-risk kids an advantage, which researchers hope will eventually change the odds when it comes to psychotic illness.
+Understanding prodromal symptoms and monitoring kids who are at high risk for psychotic disorders means that parents can do more for their kids than wait for symptoms to get worse or merely hope for the best.
+Early monitoring and intervention can give high-risk kids an advantage, which researchers hope will eventually change the odds when it comes to psychotic disorders.